LevAvdoshin/Brand-myTruv/README.md

 ### 3.3 Messaging

-- **`messaging.md` — Messaging (No‑Hustle Autopilot & One‑Score)**
+- **`messaging.md` — Messaging (No‑Hustle AI Autopilot & One‑Score)**
   - **What it is:** The **language layer**: concrete phrases, narratives, and examples.
   - **What’s inside:**
     - Core one‑liners and alternates.
     - Narrative from problem → insight → solution → outcome.
-    - JTBD‑based messages for low‑effort control, fluctuating income, anxiety, impulsive spending.
+    - JTBD‑based messages for low‑effort control, fluctuating income, anxiety, impulsive spending, life events (trips, moves, repairs, bills).
     - “What we don’t say” and safer alternatives.
   - **Use when:**
     - Writing homepage, feature pages, emails, ads, app store copy.